tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 ### OneNote

-OneNote does three things for me: keeps my "big 3" top of mind, is my daily code journal/digital scratch pad throughout the day, and it acts as my long-term storage for thoughts and ideas.
+OneNote does three things for me: keeps my "big 3" top of mind during the day, is my daily code journal/digital scratch pad throughout the day, and it acts as my long-term storage for thoughts and ideas.

 #### OneNot Job 1: Big 3